-I know, guys, trust me….budgets are the worst, right?
+Budgets are the worst, right?
 You probably didn’t even want to click on this link because you’ve likely tried budgeting many times before, right?
-And if you’re anything like our family you’ve probably failed many times before too, RIGHT?!?!?!
-Well, it’s time to turn that around and finally create a monthly budget that WILL work for you
+And if you’re anything like our family, you’ve probably failed many times before, too, right?
+It’s time to turn that around and finally create a simple monthly budget that will work for you.

 I get it.
 The “B word” is kind of scary because, to most, it has a negative connotation.
 We assume a budget to be restrictive.
 We assume it will keep us from doing (and buying) what we want in life.

 This is SO not the case.
 It’s just a plan.
 A plan for your money before it comes in.
 That’s it.

 Repeat after me, “A budget is just a plan for your money, so you don’t spend carelessly; it’s honestly that simple.